Brenda Lee: 1971–1978: Country music comeback and pop experimentation

-1979–1989: Second country comeback
+1979–1987: Second country comeback

 In 1979, Jim Foglesong re-signed Lee to MCA Records.
 He teamed her with producer, Ron Chancey, and the pair had instant musical chemistry, according to Lee.
 Chancey brought in soul music elements to update her sound on the country single "Tell Me What It's Like".
-Reaching number eight on the US country chart, it became her first top-ten single in nearly five years and received a nomination from the Grammy Awards the next year.
-The country comeback made Lee one of several 1970s female artists who made successful returns to country music, including Dottie West and Billie Jo Spears.
+Reaching number 8 on the US country chart, it became her first Top 10 single in nearly five years and received a nomination from the Grammy Awards the next year.
+The country comeback made Lee among several women of the era who made successful returns to the genre like Dottie West and Billie Jo Spears.
 Her next single, "The Cowgirl and the Dandy", was a reworking of Bobby Goldsboro's "The Cowboy and the Lady" that had first been recorded by Dolly Parton.
-Lee's version reached the top ten of both the US and Canadian country charts in 1980, leading to the release of 1980's Even Better, which featured both songs.
+Lee's version reached the Top 10 of both the US and Canadian country charts in 1980, leading to the release of 1980's Even Better, which featured both songs.
 Critics praised Lee's "powerful" and "torchy" vocals on the LP and highlighted its new and modern sound.

 In 1980, Lee also made an acting appearance and performed in the soundtrack for the film Smokey and the Bandit II.
 MCA coaxed her back into the studio to make a followup to Even Better, Take Me Back (1980).
 The LP was her first in four years to make the US country chart, rising to number 30.
 It was critically acclaimed for its use of string instrumentation and was positively compared to Anne Murray.
-Its lead single, "Broken Trust", featured The Oak Ridge Boys and rose into the US country top ten in 1981.
+Its lead single, "Broken Trust", featured the Oak Ridge Boys and rose into the US country Top 10 in 1981.
 Lee then agreed to be part of the soundtrack for Neil Simon's film Only When I Laugh.
 She recorded the movie's title tune, which was ultimately not included in the film but was featured in the soundtrack.
-The single version rose into the US country top 40 in 1981 and was the lead release of Lee's 1981 album of the same name.
+The single version rose high into the US country chart in 1981 and was the lead release of Lee's 1981 album of the same name.